 I was out of surgery and in ICU though I didn't know that at the time.
 In fact, I wasn't really aware of much, neither was I aware of all the tubes, catheter, gadgets and other such things that I was hooked to or attached to me.

 A Colostomy?
-I've Never Heard of That
+First Time I Heard of It

 I Was In Denial

 My Stoma Nurse removed the colostomy bag and I saw my stoma for the first time.
 I nearly puked at the raw cherry-like button that was the outlet through which my faeces will be expelled.
 I took my eyes away from it, but the nurse fully understood my reaction.
 That was when she introduced me to the young lady, about half my age, who was on admission for a colostomy reversal.

 The young lady spoke to me about her own experience and how she lived with it.
 She promised me that I'll think nothing of it after a few weeks and told me how nobody needs ever know I have a colostomy, except, of course, those I want to tell.

 She told me how she still went to parties, wore her jeans, and generally do all the things her age group does.
 She said she continued to live her life as she did before her colostomy surgery.

 Certainly, she was an inspiration.
 She successfully encouraged me and made begin to accept my condition.